codacy/docs/docs/repositories-configure/configuring-code-patterns.md

 -   Codacy will use the version of the configuration file **in the branch being analyzed**.
 For example, if you open a pull request that includes changes to the configuration file, the analysis results will take those changes into account.
 -   If Codacy analyzes a branch that doesn't include the configuration file, Codacy reverts to using the code patterns configured for the tool before you selected the option **Configuration file** on the Code patterns page.
+-   Codacy still uses the configuration file even if you ignore it using either [the Codacy UI](ignoring-files.md) or the [Codacy configuration file](codacy-configuration-file.md).

 The table below lists the configuration file names that Codacy detects and supports for each tool: